syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/zoomPan.md

 By specifying the [`SelectionZoomingEnabled`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartZoomPanBehavior~SelectionZoomingEnabled.html) property to true, you can double tap and drag to select a range on the chart to be zoomed in.

-The following code explains illustrates how to enable the box selection zooming,
+The following code explains how to enable the box selection zooming,

 {% highlight c# %}
 [C#]